akauppi/akka-2.4.6-trial/README.md

 # Learning Akka Streams & Http 2.4.x

+This project is connected to the [How to read a web page, as a stream of lines, using akka-http 2.4.6](http://stackoverflow.com/questions/37416663/how-to-read-a-web-page-as-a-stream-of-lines-using-akka-http-2-4-6) entry in StackOverflow.

 ## Task

 How to read a web resource, and expose it as a stream of `String`s?